 Payers may not write a coverage policy initially, instead opting to review on a case by case basis for medical necessity.
 In some cases, an appeal may be required to obtain a successful prior authorization or claim approval for the remedē System.
-Most commercial health plans have a method by which denials can be appealed through a process documented in the plan Provider Manual.
+Most commercial and Medicare Advantage health plans health plans have a method by which denials can be appealed through a process documented in the plan's Provider Manual.
 The remedē Patient Access Program can assist you with this process.
 Contact the remedē Reimbursement Hotline for additional information and resources to support your patient's appeal process.